Bibimbap (Korean Rice Bowl with Beef and Vegetable)

 Instructions

-- To make the bibimbap sauce, combine all the ingredients in a bowl and mix well; set aside.
+- Combine all the ingredients in a bowl and mix well; set aside.

-- For the soybean sprouts, blanch them and drain.
+- For the soybean sprouts, blanch them in boiling water for 5 minutes and drain.
 Season with a a mixture of 1 teaspoon minced garlic, 2 teaspoons Korean soup soy sauce, pinch salt, 1 teaspoon sesame oil, 2 teaspoons sesame seeds, and 2 tablespoons finely chopped green onions.
 Toss well.

-- For the radish, slice into thin matchsticks.
-Heat 1 tablespoon oil in a skillet over medium heat.
+- For the radish, heat 1 tablespoon oil in a skillet over medium heat.
 Add the 2 teaspoons of minced garlic and cook for 30 seconds.
 Add radish slices and a couple pinches of salt, and toss well.
 Cover with a lid and cook until soft, about 2 minutes.
 Drizzle 2 teaspoon of sesame oil.
 Taste and add more salt if needed.

 - For zucchini, heat 1 tablespoon oil in a skillet over medium heat.
 Add 2 teaspoons garlic, zucchini slices, and salt.
 Stir fry until soft, about 1-2 minutes.
 Add 2 teaspoon sesame oil and 1 teaspoon sesame seeds.
 Toss well.